NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/README.md

 ## Checkpointing

 You can add checkpointing and automatic-resuming of model runs by including the "checkpoint_epochs" parameter in the run config.
 This should be set to an integer number of epochs.
 The model will be checkpointed after this number of epochs have been completed.

-The checkpoints will be saved to the directory "checkpoints".
-This can be configured by setting the environment variable $DMP_CHECKPOINT_DIR, which can itself be overridden by the "checkpoint_dir" parmeter in the config.
+By default, the checkpoints will be saved to the directory "./checkpoints".
+This can be overridden by setting the environment variable $DMP_CHECKPOINT_DIR, which can itself be overridden by the "checkpoint_dir" parmeter in the config.

+The name of the checkpoint will be "run_name" if not specified.
+If run through the job queue, it will be set to the uuid of the job being run.
+You can name the checkpoint file manually by passing in "jq_uuid" to the configuration.

+Note:
+- This feature relies on keras-buoy package from PyPi.
+- This feature is not compatible with test_split configuration due to the way Keras stores historical losses in callback objects.
+- This feature does not restore the random state, so a result from a session which has been checkpointed and resumed may not be reproducible.

-    python -u -m dmp.experiment.aspect_test "{'datasets': ['nursery'],'budgets':[500], 'topologies' : [ 'wide_first' ], 'depths' : [4],  'run_config' : { 'epochs': 10}, 'test_split': 0.1, 'reps': 1, 'mode':'direct', 'checkpoint_epochs':1 }"
+    python -u -m dmp.experiment.aspect_test "{'datasets': ['nursery'],'budgets':[500], 'topologies' : [ 'wide_first' ], 'depths' : [4],  'run_config' : { 'epochs': 10}, 'reps': 1, 'mode':'direct', 'checkpoint_epochs':1, 'jq_uuid':'nursery_500_widefirst_4' }"

 ## Extra Eagle Setup Steps